The men and women who defend the United Kingdom and fight wars overseas.

 - Well, wouldn't you want to get as far away from a bagpiper as possible?

-- The Rifles, Another super-regiment formed by the merger of several older ones, The Devonshire and Dorset Light Infantry, The Light Infantry, The Royal Gloucestershire, Berkshire and Wiltshire Light Infantry and The Royal Green Jackets.
+- The Rifles: another super-regiment formed by the merger of several older ones, The Devonshire and Dorset Light Infantry, The Light Infantry, The Royal Gloucestershire, Berkshire and Wiltshire Light Infantry and The Royal Green Jackets.
 Wears Green berets and black buttons and uses the old spelling of Serjeant.
 Has its own traditions separate from Infantry of the line as rifle regiments used to use a radically different drill.
 By standing strength is the largest regiment of infantry.
-Name dates back to when rifles were a relatively new weapon and only issued to elite units.
+The name dates back to when rifles were a relatively new weapon and only issued to elite units, meaning that they were the special forces and sharpshooters of their day - a reputation they lived up to, with one rifleman successfully scoring a kill during the Napoleonic Wars at 800 yards, four times the supposed range of the Baker Rifle.
 It's been well over a century and a half since the last smoothbore muskets were retired and rifles became something that all Infantry units have, but the name remains as a matter of tradition.
 Made famous by the fictional exploits of a certain Richard Sharpe

 - 7th Armoured Brigade: AKA "The Desert Rats" (and later, in Burma, "The Jungle Rats", they are a very good tank brigade, used by Montgomery to torment Rommel's armies, ultimately winning him the Second Battle of El Alamein (the famous one).
 Part of 1st Armoured Division, they are based in Germany.